How to Get Into Cambridge Medicine

 Cambridge Medicine Interview

 These interviews are held in a traditional panel format, where you will be speaking to a university admissions tutor and medical practitioner.
-These interviews aim to expand upon what you have shown about yourself in your Personal Statement and BMAT results and allow the university to see how you react under certain conditions.
+These interviews aim to expand upon what you have shown about yourself in your Personal Statement and UCAT results and allow the university to see how you react under certain conditions.

 Subject knowledge will be tested there, although the interviewers rarely expect a perfect answer from applicants, instead looking to judge their thought process and ability to communicate their ideas.
 You can learn more about what to expect from these interviews here: